What is a Tourtalk system?

 Can the Tourtalk system be used in an environment where hearing protection is required?

 Yes.
-The TT 40-HP headphones can be used over ear plugs and the TT 40-SEP / TT 40-EP earphones can be used under ear defenders.
-Neckband headphones for use with a hard hat, and ear defenders with integrated loudspeakers are also available.
+The TT-HP headphones can be used over ear plugs and the TT-SEP / TT-EP/ TT-DEP25 earphones can be used under ear defenders.
+Neckband headphones for use with headwear, and ear defenders with integrated loudspeakers are also available.

 Do I need a licence for the system?

-The Tourtalk TT 40 system can be used licence-free anywhere within Europe and some other countries.
-Please contact us for details if you want to use the system outside Europe.
+The Tourtalk TT 100 system operates on 2.4 GHz and can be used licence-free anywhere within Europe and most other countries.

 Is there a minimum order on spare parts?